Lifespan: 15xx to 6/26 of Keichō 9 (1604)

 Amakasu Kagemochi served as a bushō from the Sengoku to early Edo periods.
 As a retainer of the Uesugi clan, Kagemochi was referred to as one of the Four Heavenly Kings and as one of the Seventeen Warriors of Echigo.
 He also served a lord of Masugata Castle in Iizuka and Sanjō Castle, both in Echigo Province.

 There are several theories concerning the origins of the Amakasu clan.
 Kagemochi was the first from the clan to appear in records.

 - The Amakasu were associated with the Nitta clan and resided in Kōzuke Province.
-After the decline of the Nitta, the Amakasu served the Uesugi and Nagao clan.
+After the decline of the Nitta, the Amakasu served the Uesugi and Nagao clans.

 - The Amakasu originated from Ueda-no-shō in Echigo, served Nagao Tamekage, followed by his son, Nagao Kagetora (later known as Uesugi Kenshin).